-If you're still unhappy that we have decided to continue collecting an overpayment you can ask us to look at the decision again if you give us new and relevant information.
-You can only ask us to review this decision once and you will have to do this within 30 days of receiving your dispute decision letter.
-We will only accept a late request for a review in exceptional circumstances, for example, if you were in hospital for that 30-day period.
-However, we won't stop collecting an overpayment while we do this.
+If you're still unhappy that we've decided to continue collecting an overpayment you can ask us to look at the decision again if you give us new and relevant information.
+You can only ask us to review the decision once and you'll have to do this within 30 days of receiving your dispute decision letter.
+Your overpayment will continue to be collected while we do this.
+We'll only accept a late request for a review in exceptional circumstances, for example, if you were in hospital for that 30 day period.

-If you don't have any new information to give us, but you're still unhappy with our decision, you may wish to contact a professional adviser or organisation, for example, Citizens Advice.
+If you don't have any new information to give us, but you're still unhappy with our decision, you can contact a professional adviser or organisation, for example, Citizens Advice.
 You can consider what options are open to you, including any through the courts.

-If you're not happy with our service, please read 'Customer service' on page 17.
+If you're not happy with our service, read 'Customer service' on page 17.